HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/component/index.md

 - **dx-input-textfield:** This component is well-suited for creating rich input fields with enhanced user experience, such as search bars, forms, or any situation where text input with optional icons and labels is required.
 - **dx-search-center-layout:** This is a customizable web component that provides a structured layout for a search interface.
 It includes slots for injecting content like a header, search input, search output, and an optional tag cloud.
 - **dx-toggle-button:** The component supports customizable icons for each button and adjusts its style based on the selection and the outlined setting.
 It is designed to be flexible and accessible, with separate styles for the selected and unselected states, and allows for easy integration into other UI components.
 - **dx-avatar:** The component ensures flexibility by allowing customization of the avatar's appearance, and it uses placeholder assets if specific URLs are not provided.
 The renderAvatarContent method dynamically decides what to render based on the variant.
-As of now it is not in use in our openSearch component.
+As of now it is not in use in our OpenSearch component.
 - **dx-header:** The component also supports localization, making it adaptable to multiple languages.
 Overall, the DxHeader offers a flexible and responsive header solution with various customization options for different user interfaces.
 - **dx-list-item:**  The component is designed to be flexible and reusable in various list-based UI components, with the ability to mark items as selected and apply different styles accordingly.
 The list item also supports a slot element, allowing content to be inserted into the item when the component is used.
 - **dx-svg-icon:** This component is useful for displaying scalable vector icons with customizable colors and sizes, ideal for use in dynamic UIs where the icon appearance might need to change based on context or state.